Diamonds are Forever; Marriage Not So Much

 In recent years, many older adults face unexpected long-term care expenses, such as nursing home or assisted living costs.
 Because of Medicaid rules, marriage can mean losing a lot of money if one spouse goes into a nursing home without taking earlier precautions.
 Medicaid provides basic care for nursing home residents, but it comes with some important conditions.
 First, it is not intended for the wealthy.
 That means if you make a lot of money and have substantial savings, you may have to spend those funds before Medicaid pays a dime.

 While this may seem fair, many feel that it would be a shame to lose a life savings paying for a spouse’s nursing home care, only to leave him or herself destitute later.
-Elder law attorneys routinely use creative estate planning techniques to help older adults avoid losing their life savings to Medicaid, should they need long-term care.
+Elder law lawyers routinely use creative estate planning techniques to help older adults avoid losing their life savings to Medicaid, should they need long-term care.

 Medicaid divorces offer hope

-In the past few years, many elder law attorneys have begun referring clients to experienced divorce attorneys to seek advice about “Medicaid divorces.”
+In the past few years, many elder law lawyers have begun referring clients to experienced divorce lawyers to seek advice about “Medicaid divorces.”
 These divorces are contemplated for the purpose of ensuring the spouse who still lives in the community does not lose a large sum of his or her retirement and savings.
 While there are special rules for preserving a portion of the couple’s assets without divorce, a couple with a high net worth may find a well-structured divorce just the solution, despite how distasteful it may sound.

 Who gets the children?